ecshreve/slabmail/README.md

 - [x] Display labels in a sidebar
 - [x] Display email content
 - [x] Star/unstar emails
+- [x] Backend tracing with zipkin
 - [ ] Search emails
 - [ ] Filter emails

+> [!NOTE]
-[!NOTE] This depends on a Google Cloud project with the Gmail API enabled and the necessary credentials.
+> This depends on a Google Cloud project with the Gmail API enabled and the necessary credentials.

 ## Usage

 ### With `run`

 This project uses [run](https://github.com/amonks/run) to manage the dev environment.
-The `tasks.toml` file contains tasks for running the server and client separately, as well as running both in parallel in watch mode.
+The `tasks.toml` file contains tasks for running the dev environment.

 ```
 run dev